 Davey Graham

-In a conversation with Yuma Abe (never young beach) and Hama Okamoto (OKAMOTO'S), Haruomi Hosono mentioned, "Tadashi might have bought a Gibson J-50 because of James Taylor's influence."
-By some strange coincidence, this discovery suggests he might have used one from the exact same year, evoking a sense of uncanny connection and excitement.
+In a conversation with Yuma Abe (never young beach) and Hama Okamoto (OKAMOTO’S), Haruomi Hosono remarked, “Tadashi might have bought a Gibson J-50 because of James Taylor’s influence.”
+Given this, I felt a strange sense of fate and excitement upon discovering that, by some twist of fate, he might have been using a guitar from exactly the same year.

 Gen Hoshino

-Around the time of his solo debut in 2010, I recall him using a Gibson small-body acoustic guitar.
-(Possibly an LG-1 or B-25 ※ The body binding looks like a single-ply, so maybe an LG-1??)
-Then, from around the mid-2010s, he started using a Gibson J-50.The configuration featuring a small pickguard and an upper belly bridge with a long saddle suggests it's a model manufactured around 1948 to 1954, as this specification overlapped for a long period.
+I have the impression that since around 2010, when he made his solo debut, he has been using a small-body Gibson acoustic guitar (either an LG-1 or a B-25—though the body binding looks like a single-ply, so perhaps an LG-1??).
+Then, from the mid-2010s onward, he has been using a Gibson J-50.The upper belly bridge design, featuring a small pickguard and a long saddle, suggests a long period of production overlap, so it’s likely a model manufactured between around 1948 and 1954.

-More recently, I confirmed its use during the December 31, 2024 broadcast of the Kohaku Uta Gassen.
-While the simple, unadorned sound from its small-body era was lovely, the rich, full-bodied tone characteristic of the jumbo size also has a depth that's utterly irresistible.
+More recently, I was able to confirm that he used it during the 2024 Kōhaku Uta Gassen broadcast on December 31.
+While the simple, rustic tone from his small-body days was lovely, the rich, full-bodied sound characteristic of the jumbo size also has a depth that is simply irresistible.

 Vintage Gibson J-50 Gallery

-Here is a selection of vintage J-50s we have handled at our store.
+Here is a selection of some of the vintage J-50s we have carried in our store.

 We have carefully selected models with specifications associated with musicians who have used the J-50.